nasser00/Naveen-project/README.md

 7)FISTA

+8)Blind deconvolution

-we tested each algorithm  on synthetically  generated sesimic data.you  can get the code for each algorithms  in the source code directory .Each algorithm woorks on a single trace
+we tested each algorithm  on  both synthetically  generated sesimic data and real data .you  can get the code for each algorithms  in the source code directory .Each algorithm works on a single trace.

 ## Results